 Follow the mitigation mechanisms of subclause 6.36.5 of TR 24772-1.

-Use the Spark flow static analysis to verify the absence of runtime errors.
+Use the SPARK flow static analysis to verify the absence of runtime errors.

-Create and statically verify contracts to verify that error situations that can lead to exceptions do not ccur.
+Create and statically verify contracts to verify that error situations that can lead to exceptions do not occur.

-Use the result of the 'Valid attribute to check for the validity of values delivered to an Ada program from an external device prior to use.
+Use the result of the 'Valid attribute to check for the validity of values delivered to an SPARK program from an external device or from Unchecked_Conversion prior to use and explicitly handle both TRUE and FALSE cases.

-Consider placing a top-level exception handler in the main program and in each task so that notification of failure can be given.
+Consider placing a top-level exception handler in the main program (external to SPARK) and in each task so that notification of failure can be given.

 6.37 Type-breaking Reinterpretation of Data [AMV]